 Many people equate the sound of the drill with pain.
-The logic behind this is simple: if you’ve had a painful dentistry experience in the past which was accompanied by the sound of a dental tool, you’ve come to associate the sound with pain.
-Just hearing the sound of the high-speed handpiece (aka “the drill”) may evoke a “perception” of pain.
+The logic behind this is simple: if you’ve had a painful dentistry experience in the past which was accompanied by the sound of a dental tool, you’ll have come to associate the sound with pain.
+Just hearing the sound of the high-speed handpiece (aka “the drill”) may evoke a perception of pain.
 It can help to bear in mind that the sound actually has no correlation to pain once you are numbed up – it’s just air turbulence spinning the bur (unless it’s an electric handpiece – these are also quieter).